birkirbrynjarsson/dotfiles/README.md

 ## MacOS system preferences

 Run `settings.sh` to apply custom preferences for Finder, Menu bar, Dock etc.
 > These settings are what is most likely to break as the preferences and corresponding files change between Mac OS versions.
-To be safe, skip running this script (except for maybe the last osascript step in the file that updates the terminal.app look) and change settings manually.
+To be safe, skip running this script (except the last osascript step in the file that updates the look of terminal.app) and change settings manually.

 ```bash
 cd ~/dotfiles